Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 Client Protocol
 ===============

-This chapter is describing the protocol for using the vaccinator pseudonymisation service.
-This is the internal communication for the vaccinator service and not to become implemented by customers developers.
+This chapter is describing the protocol for using the DataVaccinator pseudonymisation service.
+This is the internal communication for the DataVaccinator service and not to become implemented by customers developers.

-The client protocol is implemented in JavaScipt and offers access to all pseudonymisation functions and management functions of vaccinator. **It is not the endpoint presented to the developers.** Instead, this is communication between the JavaScript class and the vaccinator service itself.
+The client protocol is currently implemented in JavaScipt and offers access to all pseudonymisation functions and management functions of DataVaccinator. **It is not the endpoint presented to the developers.** Instead, this is communication between the JavaScript class and the DataVaccinator service itself.

-The endpoint interface for developers is described in the next chapter "Client API".
+The endpoint interface for developers is described in the documentation for the respective endpoint implementation (eg JavaScript class).

 Implementation details
 ----------------------